-- Ylang ylang essential oil for fragrance (optional).
+- Ylang-ylang essential oil or lavender essential oil for fragrance (optional).

-- Melt the shea/mango butter over boiling water
+- Melt the shea butter or mango butter over boiling water

 - Add in the babassu oil and whip together thoroughly.
 Then add in the vitamin E oil and whip some more until you achieve a smooth consistency and it looks light and fluffy like a mousse.

-- Add in the ylang ylang oil if using.
+- Add in the ylang-ylang or lavender essential oil if using.

-- Pour into a container and leave in the fridge for a few hours to harden.
+- Pour into an airtight jar then leave in the fridge for a few hours to set.

 - Alternatively, you can blend the ingredients if hand whipping is too much work.
-You can also use a piping bag to get it into the container.
+You can also use a piping bag to get it into the jar.